etothemanders/GoingPostal/README.md

 ### Accomplished yesterday:
 1. Lunch with Astha (hints on OAuth)
 2. Finished login/logout
+3. Added form to manually enter shipments
+4. Display shipments list
+5. Decided not to stub out the remaining templates or routes

 ### Plan for Today:
+0. Confirm that login checks email and password...
+1. Read about Gmail OAuth
+2. Create a prototype Google Map (1 package, 2 points)

 ### Blockers:
+None

 ## 2014-07-08 Stand-Up